1. Purpose of policy

 The award of the Chancellor’s stole recognises an extraordinary voluntary contribution to the University of the Sunshine Coast.

 Primarily the Chancellor Stole will be awarded to an Honorary Senior Fellow as additional recognition for continued outstanding contribution specifically to the University above and beyond that for which they have been already been recognised.
 The stole may also be awarded to recognise extraordinary philanthropic contributions to USC.

 An award of Honorary Senior Fellow may be made to:

-(a) a person in recognition of a significant and sustained contribution to the development of the University or of the Sunshine Coast region.
+(a) a person in recognition of a significant and sustained contribution to the development of the University or of the region from Moreton Bay to Fraser Coast.